MaiM0hamed/Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant/README.md

 Evaluation feedback

-Flags indicating whether user input is required
+Flags for user input

-Worker Agent
-Responsible for task execution and tool usage.

-Evaluator Agent
-Uses structured output to assess whether success criteria are met and whether additional user input is needed.

-Agent Graph
-Built using LangGraph to define the flow between worker execution and evaluation steps.

-Because some tools require asynchronous initialization (such as Playwright), the agent setup is split between the constructor and an asynchronous setup method.

-User Interface (app.py)

-The user interface is built using Gradio.
-It manages user input, displays agent responses, and connects the frontend to the Sidekick agent backend.

-Safety and Usage Notes
+⚠️ Safety & Usage Notes

-This application provides the agent with significant capabilities.
+This agent has real capabilities and real access

-Python execution is not isolated or sandboxed
+Python execution is not isolated

-Browser automation can navigate real websites
+Browser automation is powerful but controlled

-File system access is restricted but still real
+File access is sandboxed, but still real

-If you are not comfortable with these capabilities:
+👉 If you are unsure:

-Remove the Python execution tool
+Remove the Python tool

-Remove browser automation tools
+Remove browser tools

-Limit the available tool set
+Start with limited capabilities

-The user is responsible for monitoring and controlling agent behavior.
+You are responsible for how this agent is used.

-Design Philosophy
+🎨 Philosophy

-Sidekick is intentionally experimental.

-Prompts are expected to be refined over time

-Tools can be added or removed as needed

-Behavior may require iteration and tuning

-The project is designed to encourage experimentation and exploration rather than provide a fully locked-down product.
+This project is not a polished product — it’s a starting point.

+Experiment with prompts

+Add or remove tools

+Customize agent behavior

+Iterate until it fits your workflow

+Think of it as your own personal AI coworker, built and controlled by you.

-Future Improvements
+🔮 Future Extensions

-Additional tool integrations (calendar, external APIs)
+Add calendar integration

+Connect to external APIs

+Integrate MCP-based tools

-Improved safety guardrails
+Improve safety guardrails

-Refactoring and modularization of agent logic

-Enhanced monitoring and logging

-Integration with MCP-based tooling
+Refactor agent modules

+Add logging & monitoring